Daní K. Sheppard, Ph.D.

 Associate Professor of Psychology

-If unable to reach Dr. Sheppard, you can call the Psychology Department direct.
+~ If unable to reach Dr. Sheppard, you can call the Department of Psychology direct.
+We are always happy to assist.

 1996: George Mason University; PhD, Developmental Physiological Psychology